Gore Obsessed

 Gore Obsessed is the eighth studio album by American death metal band Cannibal Corpse, released on February 26, 2002 by Metal Blade Records.

+The album's tempos "alternate from rat-tat-tat machine gun-style onslaughts to chugging mid-tempo mosh sections," according to AllMusic.
+The album features a cover of "No Remorse" by Metallica.

 The Japanese version of the album includes "Compelled to Lacerate" as a live bonus track.